Log Aggregation (Loki)

 Apply policy to user loki so it has the proper persmissions on k3s-loki bucket.

-mc admin policy add <minio_alias> loki user_policy.json
+rc admin policy create <s3_alias> loki user_policy.json

 Where user_policy.json, contains the following AWS access policies definition: